-Line the base and the side of the cake pan with baking paper.
+Line the cake pan’s base and side with baking paper or parchment paper.

-Pour the batter into the pan slowly from the position one foot above the base.
-The impact of the batter onto the pan and the slow pouring action helps to break the bubbles.
+Pour the cake batter into the pan slowly from the position one foot above the base.
+The impact of the batter onto the pan and the slow pouring action help to break the bubbles.

-Slam the cake a few more times to break any bubbles that you see.
+Slam the cake a few more times to break any air bubbles you see.
 Break the smaller bubbles with the tip of a bamboo skewer or toothpick.

 Traditionally Castella is baked within a bottomless wooden frame.
 The cake will rise evenly when the sides are insulated.

 Another method is to form a square cake pan (disposable) by using old newspapers.
-Newspapers and cardboard act as an insulator, just like the wooden frame.
+Newspapers and cardboard act as an insulator, just like wooden frames.
 Please watch the video in this post.

-I made the cardboard frame since it is troublesome to construct the cake pan with newspapers.
+I made the cardboard frame since it is troublesome to construct the loaf pan with newspapers.

 7. Bake the castella to perfection